Archive for the ‘Orchids’ Category

 After flowering the bottom leaves will often turn yellow and fall off, this is okay if it is only the older one or two leaves.
 You really want the plant to keep 6 to 8 leaves on all the time.

 These plants wish to stay moist, be very careful to check them frequently.
 Water when the top of the growing medium is dry to the touch.
 Do not allow them to sit in water or the roots will turn black and rot.
 Air roots should be green and solid.
 White, shriveled ones are a sign of too little water.
-Notice the leaves flopping on the plant below?
-This plant needs more water.
+Leaves will wrinkle when they are not receiving enough water from the roots.
 Good healthy leaves will not flop or be wrinkled.
 They will support themselves and not touch the pot or planting medium as in the plant up top.

 Be careful not to get water in the crown (fold in the top young leaves) they will rot if water is trapped in the folds or between the leaves.
 Often this will happen as quickly as just overnight.
 If you get water in the crown, use a towel or que-tip to gently dry it out.